zucanlv/zucanlv/README.md

-- 👋 Hi, I’m Zucan Lv, a student majoring in cs @USTC (University of Science and Technology of China)
+- 👋 Hi, I’m Zucan Lv, a student majoring in computer science @USTC (University of Science and Technology of China)

 <!---
 - 👀 I’m interested in ...